Mental Health Foundation warning over distressing TikTok video

 Anyone who may be affected by the video is urged to take a few days off from TikTok and other social media platforms, where it may continue to be shared in the upcoming days.

-The social media platfrom is particularly popular with young people.
+The social media platform is particularly popular with young people.

-Authorities in New Zealand were working with social media platforms to try to remove any content that contains footage of the video or refers to it, Robinson said.
+Chief censor David Shanks says parents need to be aware of this video so they can support their tamariki to be safe and avoid watching it.

+"Social media platforms are working to delete this harmful and upsetting video, but some individuals are intentionally uploading it and spreading it," he said.

 One TikTok user told the Herald she came across the video after it was suggested to her by the app.